 Food Services

-Please note, due to shortages from food distribution suppliers, our breakfast and lunch menus are subject to change.
-Our suppliers are working diligently to address this issue; however, menu changes may occur after menus are published.
+Please note that due to product availability from food distribution suppliers, our breakfast and lunch menus are subject to change.
+As such, menu changes may occur after menus are published.

 Families may qualify for free or reduced meals through the National School Lunch and Breakfast Program.
-To determine if your household qualifies, complete the application provided below.
+To determine if your household qualifies, complete the application here.
 Only one application per household needs to be completed.

 Secondary Student Breakfasts

-NCSD offers breakfast and lunch programs at every school in the district except rural school, Red Creek.
+Natrona County School District Food Services is self-sustaining.
+Funds generated from meal sales assist us in continuing to provide inexpensive, nutritious meals to your students.
+NCSD offers breakfast and lunch programs across the district, with the exception of rural school, Red Creek.
 Please check with your school for the exact times for service.

 Free and Reduced-Price Meals Application